-In recent years, we acquired M:Metrics, the Certifica group of companies located in Latin America, ARSgroup, Nexius, Nedstat and AdXpose.
+In recent years, we completed several strategic acquisitions.
 We also expect to continue to evaluate and enter into discussions regarding a wide array of potential strategic transactions, including acquiring complementary products, technologies or businesses.
-We also may enter into relationships with other businesses in order to expand our product offerings, which could involve preferred or exclusive licenses, discount pricing or investments in other businesses, or to expand our sales capabilities.
-These transactions could be material to our financial condition and results of operations.
-Although these transactions may provide additional benefits, they may not be profitable immediately or in the long term.
+We also have entered into relationships with other businesses such as Google, Yahoo and Acxiom, in order to expand our product offerings.
+These relationships or transactions could involve preferred or exclusive licenses, discount pricing or investments in other businesses, or to expand our sales capabilities.
+These transactions could be material to our financial condition and results of operations, and though these transactions may provide additional benefits, they may not be profitable immediately or in the long term.
 Negotiating any such transactions could be time-consuming, difficult and expensive, and our ability to close these transactions may be subject to regulatory or other approvals and other conditions that are beyond our control.
-Consequently, we can make no assurances that any such transactions, if undertaken and announced, would be completed.
+Consequently, we can make no assurances that any such transactions, investments or relationships, if undertaken and announced, would be completed.